 Influenced by this experience and the trending #WhyILoveArt hashtag on Twitter (yes, our team is teeming with millennials), we managed to snag a few moments of her time before her departure to the West Coast.
 We asked her to share some of her cherished artworks with us, and here’s what she had to say:

 “I’m drawn to art because of its ability to reshape our perspectives on various broader topics like sexuality, gender, race, and socioeconomic status.
 It gives voice to individuals who might otherwise feel marginalized, affirming their humanity.
 One particularly striking and relevant example is Kehinde Wiley’s portraits of young African-American men, in which he elevates them to the status of heroic historical figures.
 Among these, my personal favorite is ‘Napoleon Leading the Army.'”

 Another incredible piece is Judy Chicago’s The Dinner Party, which I was lucky enough to see at the Brooklyn Museum.
 She literally gives women who have been erased from history a seat at the table and restores them to their rightful place.

 I’m a big photography fan and I have recently discovered LaToya Ruby Frazier whose images portray a side of American life that is rarely discussed and people whose situation successive governments have failed to improve.
 Particularly striking are her pictures from Flint in Michigan where lead contaminated the drinking water supply.

-Finally, Tim Walker is my favourite fashion photographer.
+Finally, Tim Walker is my favorite fashion photographer.
 His work is magical and he situates his subjects in a fashion fairyland in which he plays with proportion and perspective to create truly unique images.
-This picture of Karen Elson, where she is transformed into a doll-like character is one of my favourites.”
+This picture of Karen Elson, where she is transformed into a doll-like character, is one of my favorites.”